InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/sound.md

 accelerate our efforts in the Great Work.

-These technologies use sound and light to help your successively unlock levels of progress in the Great Work.
+These technologies use sound and light to help you successively unlock levels of progress in the Great Work.

 They are applied in successive layers,